Follow the Yellow (make that ochre) Dirt Roads

 Although the landscape surrounding Cape Dorset is stunning, it was the ochre ribbon-like roads looping through the hamlet, and the constant activity on them, that intrigued me most.
 Most people walk or drive ATVs (skidoos in winter) to socialize, shop and work.
 There are few larger vehicles, but the school bus seems always on the go, as are the trucks that deliver fresh water and empty the septic tanks.
 Thus my first steps out on the town (well, hamlet) were a delightful contrast to my city experience, where the roads are hectic and the sidewalks empty.

-Next to my hotel (Dorset Suites), and across from Tellik Inlet, is the world-renowned Kinngait Arts Studio, the oldest printing studio in Canada (more on this historic studio in a further post).
-The studios are the distinctive red-roofed, green and yellow buildings below, and have been around since 1957.
+Next to my hotel (Dorset Suites), and across from Tellik Inlet, is the world-renowned Kinngait Arts Studio, the oldest printing studio in Canada.
+The distinctive red-roofed, green and yellow buildings (seen below), have been around since 1957.
+This summer (2017) work has begun on the new cultural centre and studios.
 To see larger images please click on the photos below.

 The gazebo, seen from most vantage points of the hamlet, is an unusual landmark for such a northern community, but, hey, I loved it.
 A sheltered bit of architecture, where I could start each day and take in the glorious landscape.
 In the picture below, you can spot the gazebo above the Wildlife Office (the building on the left ).
 Click on the picture below to see a larger image